 Boomer - A white, racially-aware generation that sought to make the white race better by introducing rule-breaking liberalism and culture.
 They see themselves as a "gift" for future white people.

-Boyd Rice - Super cool guy and artist.
+Boyd Rice - A super cool guy and artist.

 Butterflies - Insects that give us peace.
 The wings are very beautiful.

 CBS (and its eye) - A godlike corporation that cares for humanity.
-The eye could be trace to the illuminati, or a friendly cosmic horror that watches over society.
+The eye could be traced to the Illuminati or a friendly cosmic horror that watches over society.

 Calarts - An art movement that is influencing the millennial generation.
 The style comes from a previous school known as “Fort Thunder.”
-The band Lightning Bolt and the following zeen culture within comics also help create the movement.
+The band Lightning Bolt and the following seen culture within comics also helped create the movement.

 Camouflage - A dress that incites fear or reminds people about war.

 Candy and Andy - Plastic child abuse in narrative form.